chrisvrose/jack/README.md

 ## How do I get set up?

 1. Install python 3.5.x [from here](https://www.python.org/downloads/release/python-351/) [Scroll down to the end] {No, this isn't backwards-compatible with python 2.7} or if you're running Ubuntu, `sudo apt-get install python3`.
     * Ubuntu has issues with python editions and versions.
-By default `python` refers to Python 2.7.
-Use the files suffixed with py3 which should fix most issues, and run them through `python3` instead of `python`.
+Refer to the Linux Version Issue Section
 2. Download the code with git:
     * By git:
 `git clone https://bitbucket.org/tose-project/tose-app` (Recommended)